MagdyGhazy/laravel-module-suite/README.md

 # Laravel Module Builder

-A Laravel package for custom module building with repository pattern and standardized API responses.
+A Laravel package for building custom modules with built-in role and permission management.

 ## Prerequisites